 The Primitive Baptist Church founded Thomas University as Birdwood Junior College in 1950 on the winter home property of Cameron Forbes, U.S. Ambassador to Japan.
 The first classes began in 1954 with seven students.
 In 1977, the college officials decided to convert the institution to Thomas County Community College.
 In 1979 the school became completely nonsectarian, private, and independent.
-In 1984, the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) granted the college accreditation as a two-year Level I institution.
+In 1984, the Commission on Colleges of the Southern Association of Colleges and Schools Commission on Colleges granted the college accreditation as a two-year Level I institution.
 In 1986, the college changed its name to Thomas College, and in 1990, SACS granted the college accreditation as a four-year, Level II College.
 In 1995 SACS reaffirmed Thomas College’s accreditation for the next ten years.
-In January 2000, the official name of the college was changed to Thomas University and the Southern Association of Colleges and Schools approved Thomas University as a Level III institution to offer university level graduate degrees.
+In January 2000, the official name of the college was changed to Thomas University and the Southern Association of Colleges and Schools Commission on Colleges approved Thomas University as a Level III institution to offer university level graduate degrees.
 The first graduate degree offered during the 1999-2000 academic year was the Master of Business Administration degree.
 The University now offers five master’s degrees, twenty bachelor degree programs, and two associate degrees.
 The University has three satellite campuses offering the RN-BSN program at regional hospitals, four satellite campuses offering the Master of Education programs, and one satellite campus offering all teacher preparation initial certification programs.
 In addition, we offer two bachelor’s programs at university partner locations in China.
 The University has partnerships with Southwest Georgia Technical College, Darton College, Tallahassee Community College, Bainbridge College, and the Boards of Education of Thomas, Decatur, and Grady counties in Georgia.

 A.2.
 Describe the mission of the institution or agency.

 Thomas University is the school of choice for students in undergraduate and graduate programs to prepare for successful careers and responsible leadership in a rapidly changing and complex world.
 The faculty and staff value a student’s individual strengths, capabilities, and will to succeed, provide the means by which he or she will achieve personal and professional transformation.